 Getting a divorce in North Richland Hills or ANY city is never easy!
 The website uhhospitals.org says divorce ranks second in life’s most stressful events.
 They say the stressful nature of getting a divorce is second only to the death of a loved one.

 An experienced neutral real estate agent can be a great resource when going through a divorce.
 At Texas Best Homebuyers we understand that going through a divorce is challenging and often complex.
 We strive to make things as easy as possible for all of our clients.
 We will listen to your needs, provide you with an honest quote of the value of your property and help you consider your options.
 Let us know if we can help!
-At Texas Best Homebuyers we have the experience and creativity to assist you with the process and will do our very best to make it as easy on you as possible.
+At Texas Best Homebuyers we have more than 25 years experience in the real estate business in the Fort Worth area, and we’d be happy to consult with you about your property.

-The first thing we would like to help you with, is to determine the fair market value and equity of your home or property.
-We would be happy to assist you in assessing how to optimize the situation to meet your objectives.
+You may need to get an appraisal done as a starting point for negotiations.
+And we could help you with determining the fair market value and equity of your home or property.
+We could make suggestions regarding how to optimize the situation to meet your objectives.
 Depending on your situation, deciding whether to keep the home or to sell is a process.
 Even If the divorce is uncontested the decision may be determined by the courts.
 Texas is a Community Property State.
 In Tarrant County it is recommended that you have an attorney if possible.
 But some people do choose to self-litigate.
 Click here for helpful information on self-litigating in Tarrant County.

 MaritalLaws.com is a helpful online resource with information on Alimony, Child Support, Custody, Divorce, Visitation, and Property Division for every state in the US.
 Because Texas is a community property state, if your home was purchased while you were married, the proceeds from a sale must be divided 50/50.
 But that doesn’t mean you will be required to sell your home or divide all your assets in half.
 The courts operate under a rule that states the division must be “just and right.”
 One person may be able to keep the home if both parties come to a fair agreement.
 Also, if one person owned the home prior to the marriage, the court may rule the property “exempt” from the community property designation or as a “partial” community property depending on contributions of the other spouse.